-You read a book different than a website, and you read a newpaper article differently than both of those.
-A scholarly article is no different in that is is different.
-Here's our patented (pending...errr.. not applied for) method for reading a scholarly article:
+You read a book differently than a website, and you read a newspaper article differently than both of those.
+The same is true for a scholarly article.
+Here's our method for reading a scholarly article:

-Scholarly articles are written by fancypantses for other fancypantses.
-They are written for people who already have an advanced knowledge of the topic being discussed.
-Reading through each section multiple times then reading through the whole paper once of twice afterwards will help you get a better sense of what this article is saying and what it means.
+Scholarly articles are written by academics for other academics.
+They are written for people who already have advanced knowledge of the topic being discussed.
+Reading through each section multiple times, then reading through the whole paper once or twice afterward will help you get a better sense of what this article is saying and what it means.

 Databases and catalogs don't think like Google does.
 You'll have to translate how you think about your topic into "Database-ese" to get the most out of your search.

 "Databases use something called boolean, which means that they really like keywords and the word AND"

 If I want to find examples of gamification of information literacy in english classes, all I need to do is find my keywords and connect them:

 The quotes around "Information Literacy" means that it will be searched as a phrase and not as individual words.